CansuED/CansuED.github.io/_pages/research.md

 **Research Interests**: Technology, work, and organizations; Data, data practices, data work; Community engaged research; Non-profits, mission driven organizations; Information and Communication Technologies for Development (ICTD)

-**Current Research**: My current research explores the role of artificial intelligence in public service delivery.
-I am the Principal Investigator on Insight Development Grant funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) and the recipient of numerous competitive internal grants and awards from McMaster University.

 My broad research agenda examines sustainable socio-technical systems.
 Empirically, I concentrate on organizations and communities and the complex social and ethical interplay surrounding them, shaping their use of information technologies.
 Methodologically, I draw on mixed methods (interviews, statistics, participant observation, along with archival research, participatory and community-driven design) applied both at the local and global levels.

 My research on sustainability and information technologies can be classified into two interconnected areas: